WalkingMachine/sara_install/README.md

 Sara_install make use of a tool called [wstool](https://wiki.ros.org/wstool).
 This piece of software use a configuration file named [.rosinstall](#src/.rosinstall) within wich we can define the list of packages we need to install.
 Depending on our needs, we can edit this file to change our configuration.

 ## src
 The src directory is usually the place where all packages are cloned in a catkin workspace.
 Sara_install is no exception to this rule.
-The difference is that the packages within src are
+The difference is that the packages within src can be managed by wstool.

 ## Workspace versioning layout
 This workspace is special since it is encapsuled within the sara_install git repo.
 This mean that it's configuration is versionnised and you can switch branches to change configuration.
-Thouhg, you need to keep in mind that the [src directory](#src) directory is purposely ignored by sara_install.
+Thouhg, you need to keep in mind that the [src directory](#src) is purposely ignored by sara_install.
 [See .gitignore](#.gitignore).
 This is to les wstool be the main package manager and also maintain a retrocompatibility whith the old manual workflow.
 Each packages within src will not be touched by sara_install and remain their own individual git repositories.
 ![Versionning layout](https://raw.githubusercontent.com/WalkingMachine/sara_install/complete_rework/WorkspaceLayout.jpg "Versionning layout")